maccaspacca/BismuthToolsWeb/README.md

 The files can be placed on your desktop, in your home folder etc. depending on your OS, in a folder of your choosing.

-The application will detect your OS and set the location of your local ledger.db file.
+The location of your ledger.db file must be set in the toolsconfig.ini file before running.
+Follow the comments in the file.

-It is assumed that your ledger.db is located at C:\Program Files (x86)\Bismuth\static in Windows and ~/home/Bismuth/static in respect of linux and variants.

 The windows installer executable will create the tools folder for you on at "c:\toolsweb"